dspix/laspy/README.md

 # Evidence for critical slowing down and transitions to alternative stable states in ecosystems

-Repository for the wavelet-based filtering of satellite time series signals (Selective Wavelet Extraction for the Estimation of Phenology, SWEEP) and visualization of *stability landscapes* for measuring ecosystem speed trajectories at UK reference sites (COSMOS-UK) that evidence dynamic ecological regimes.
+Repository for the wavelet-based filtering of satellite time series signals (Selective Wavelet Extraction for the Estimation of Phenology, SWEEP) and visualization of *stability landscapes* for measuring ecosystem change trajectories at UK reference sites (COSMOS-UK) that evidence dynamic ecological regimes.

 ## Installation